StuartMellor/Max-MSP-RNBO-CPP-Native-Android/README.md

 *Now working!*

+An Android Studio project template for Max MSP RNBO C++ exports.

 ## Features

 - Automatically generates sliders based on exported parameters!

 ## Caveats

-- Automatically generates sliders based on exported parameters ... you may want to create your own declaration function to create more specific and relevant "Views".
+- Automatically generates sliders based on exported parameters ... you may want to modify the declaration function to create more specific and relevant "Views".

 ## Installation